LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### VPC Flow Logs:
   * Capture information about IP traffic going into your interfaces, such as Subnet Flow Logs or ENI Flow Logs
   * Helps to monitor/troubleshoot connectivity issues
-  * Can go to S3 or Cloudwatch Logs
+  * Can go to S3 or CloudWatch Logs
   * Capture network information from AWS managed interfaces, too: ELB, RDS, Elasticache, Redshift, Workspaces, NATGW, Transit Gateway
-  * Query via Athena on S3 or Cloudwatch Log Insights (good for troubleshooting SG and NACL issues)
+  * Query via Athena on S3 or CloudWatch Log Insights (good for troubleshooting SG and NACL issues)

 ### Bastion Host/Server
   * An EC2 used to SSH into private EC2 instances